Last Updated on

 - The athlete’s training strategy is focused on the use of different types of load – pump and power.
 To achieve results, each option alternates once every 1-1.5 months.
 This technique is known among athletes, but Coleman managed to achieve the best result.

 - Power cycle.
 While in the gym, Ronald was completely devoted to classes and trained with maximum efficiency.
 In the training program, the number of basic exercises is 1-2.
-The number of sets is 5-6, and the reps are 4-6 .
+The number of sets is 5-6, and the reps are 4-6.
 In some cases, the athlete increased the number of repetitions to 8-10 (during the drying period).
-Due to the fact that in the process of training large weights were used, rest between sets was made more (3-5 minutes or more).
+Because in the process of training large weights were used, rest between sets was made more (3-5 minutes or more).

 When doing the exercises, Coleman worked in a quick style, and repetitions were done non-stop in the final positions.
 It was not in his rules to extend the joints to the end.
 Ronnie believes that it was thanks to this forethought that he managed to avoid serious injuries.
 At the moment when the body was on the verge of overtraining, the athlete switched to the pumping mode.